apache/usergrid/docs/push-notifications/tutorial.md

 * ``/receipts`` - To see the receipt generated from the successful push.

-## Step 6: Send additional push notifications using other API BaaS tools
+## Step 6: Send additional push notifications using other Usergrid tools
-Send a push notification from the API BaaS Notifications console On the Send Notification screen.
+Send a push notification from the Usergrid Notifications console On the Send Notification screen.
 Select your notifier, select All Devices, enter a message, select Now, and click to send it.

 .. image:: sendnotification.png